Discover what to wear in Italy in summer to stay cool and fashionable!

 In case you’re still in doubt on what to wear in Italy in summer, my suggestion is to write down your itinerary.
 If you’re planning a few hikes, pack accordingly!

-Heck, I’ve been hiking in Kyoto at Fushimi Inari Taisha shrine and I know how comfortable yoga pants can be!
+Heck, I’ve been hiking in Kyoto at Fushimi Inari Taisha, all the way to the shrine, and I know how comfortable yoga pants can be!

 But what do Italian people wear aside from leggings when they want to hike in summer?

 Anything cotton will be perfect.
 The real question here is: should you be hiking in short sleeves or tank tops?

 The short answer would be: it depends from how long you want to hike.
 And of course from the backpack you are using.

 Tank tops in summer can cause chafing.
 Your backpack will rub against your skin.
 The sweat will make things worse.
 Yet if you’re going for a short hike with a lightweight backpack, tank tops might still be an option.